TorbenJakobsen/run_sap_as_a_container/README.rst

 and determine the IP address by calling :code:`ip a`.
 Now open a browser with port :code:`80` (see run above).

-The ABAP trial does not have :code:`ip` installed so the IP address in determined in another way (see later).
+The ABAP trial does not have :code:`ip` installed so the IP address is determined in another way (see later).

 Download (pull) SAP Docker Image
 ================================